PGA Tour Player Endorsement Deals - 3 Effective Practices

 Armed with these effective practices and real world examples, you will be well on your way to gaining your CEO’s support and approval of marketing dollars to hire a Professional golfer to represent your brand.

-Our colleague, Bill Colvin, is constantly developing relationships between sponsors and professional golfers / celebrities that lead to mutually beneficial partnerships.
-You can contact Bill via email: firstname.lastname@example.org or by phone: 216-272-7779.
+Bill Colvin, President, Colvin Sports Network is constantly developing relationships between sponsors and professional golfers / celebrities that lead to mutually beneficial partnerships.
+You can contact Bill via email: email@example.com or by phone: 216-272-7779.
+You can also follow him on Twitter: @billcolvin.

 In a future blog, we will make available a new white paper which outlines recent trends in endorsement deals that may be of interest to our readers.